-Saltwater environments host a wide variety of marine life that continuously attach & grow onto stationary objects.
+Marine environments host a wide variety of invasive aquatic species that continuously attach & grow onto stationary objects.
 During the summer months marine growth also known as marine fouling can encapsulate a vessel hull & underwater components in as little as 2 weeks.
-Marine fouling significantly reduces vessel performance, restricts vital cooling intakes, adds weight & vibration, over-loads engines, restricts cooling intakes and will prevent a vessel from planing out.
-Vessel performance loss, over-heating, vibration and mechanical failure can be directly attributed to the accumulation of marine growth.
+Marine fouling significantly reduces vessel performance, restricts vital cooling intakes, adds weight & vibration, over-loads engines and can lead to mechanical failure.

 If your vessel is experiencing performance issues, it is likely attributed to marine fouling: